Wilfred Agbonavbare

 Wilfred Agbonavbare (5 October 1966 – 27 January 2015) was a Nigerian professional footballer who played as a goalkeeper.

-He spent the better part of his professional career with Spanish club Rayo Vallecano, appearing in 189 competitive matches over six seasons (three in La Liga).
+He spent the better part of his career with Spanish club Rayo Vallecano, appearing in 189 competitive matches over six seasons (three in La Liga).

+Agbonavbare was part of the Nigeria squad at the 1994 World Cup.

 Club career

-In his country, Lagos-born Agbonavbare played for New Nigeria Bank F.C. and BCC Lions FC.
-In 1990, he moved to Spain where he would spend the rest of his career, starting with Rayo Vallecano in Segunda División.
+In his country, Lagos-born Agbonavbare played for New Nigerian Bank F.C. and BCC Lions FC.
+In 1990, he moved to Spain where he would spend the rest of his career, starting with Rayo Vallecano in the Segunda División.

 In his second season with the Madrid outskirts club, Agbonavbare appeared in all 38 league games (3,332 minutes of action, 27 goals conceded, second-best in the competition) as the team finished second and returned to La Liga after two years of absence.
-He continued to be first-choice in the following years, contributing with 31 matches to another top-flight promotion in 1995.
+He continued to be first-choice in the following years, contributing 31 matches to another top-flight promotion in 1995.

-In 1995–96, Agbonavbare lost his starting position to Spanish international Abel Resino.
-In the following summer, he signed for second level side Écija Balompié, being the most used player in his position but suffering team relegation.
+Agbonavbare lost his starting position to Spanish international Abel Resino in 1995–96.
+In the following summer, he signed for second tier side Écija Balompié, being the most used player in his position but suffering relegation.

 After one year in his country training to remain fit, Agbonavbare retired due to lack of offers at only 31.